 We'll help you develop skills of research and investigation to support your independent learning.

-You'll be based in the York Management School on Campus East.
-Almost all of your teaching will take place in the Law and Management Building or nearby on Campus East.
+You will be based in the Management School on Campus West.
+Most of your teaching will take place in the Church Lane Building, with additional contact hours elsewhere on Campus East and Campus West.